 Some arthropod species have evolved to live indoors, although the researchers say many of the specimens they collected were accidental intruders.
 Gall midges, for example, feed on outdoor plants and can't survive inside for very long.

 As for the intentional intruders, most are upstanding citizens.
-"The vast majority of the arthropods we found in homes were not pest species," Bertone adds.
+"The vast majority of the arthropods we found in homes were not pest species," Bertone added.
 "They were either peaceful cohabitants — like the cobweb spiders found in 65 percent of all rooms sampled — or accidental visitors, like midges and leafhoppers."

 The survey did find pests, just not as many.
 German cockroaches were in 6 percent of houses, subterranean termites were in 28 percent, fleas were in 10 percent and bed bugs weren't found at all.
 About 74 percent of houses did have cockroaches, but only three had American cockroaches — a "true pest," the researchers write.
 The rest were smoky brown cockroaches, which have a slightly better reputation.

-By investigating the diversity of this domestic wildlife, scientists hope to shed more light on the ecosystems inside our homes.
-And that's no small task: According to a 2015 study, the indoor biome is Earth's fastest-growing environment.
+By investigating the diversity of this domestic wildlife, scientists hope to shed more light on the unique ecosystems inside our homes.
+And that's no trivial task: According to a 2015 study, the indoor biome is Earth's fastest-growing environment.

 "Even though we like to think of our homes as shielded from the outdoors, wild ecological dramas may be unfolding right beside us as we go about our daily lives," Leong says.
 "We're learning more and more about these sometimes-invisible relationships and how the homes we choose for ourselves also foster indoor ecosystems all their own."

 Editor's note: This story has been updated since it was first published in January 2016.